WHEN TO PLANT A BARE ROOT ROSE

 STEP 4: Post-Planting Care

 Water your rose plants daily for a minimum of 1-2 weeks with overhead water to keep the canes and roots hydrated as the plant is getting established.
 If you get a lot of rain you can skip the step.
+You want the soil to stay moist to a depths of 12 inches but you do not want to have any pooling or standing water.
+The amount of water you need to apply will depend on your soil type and weather conditions.
 You can continue to overhead water beyond 2 weeks as needed depending on how quickly your rose plant develops.
 When you see the first buds begin to push out you can stop overhead watering.

 After you see buds start to push, place the plants on a drip irrigation system or hand water at the base of the rose as needed.
 Roses like to be moist in the root zone depth but do not like standing water.